Maharashtra Andhashraddha Nirmoolan Samiti: History and work

+Internal Rift in Maharashtra Andhashraddha Nirmoolan Samiti (MANS)

+A leadership dispute has emerged within MANS following the appointment of Saroj Patil as its head, highlighting tensions between members and the Dabholkar family.
+Avinash Patil, a close associate of founder Narendra Dabholkar, accused Hamid and Mukta Dabholkar of undemocratic practices and mismanagement of trust funds.

 Anti-Superstition and Black Magic Bill

 MANS had been campaigning for a law to check the exploitation of people's superstitions in Maharashtra for a long time.
 In 1989 at the Andhashraddha Nirmoolan Jahirnama Parishad held that year in Pune, then Chief minister Sharad Pawar had indicated the formation of a law in that direction.
 The issue was raised again in 1995 in the Legislative Council.
 On 28 July 2003, MANS members organised a hunger strike outside the State Assembly in Mumbai to protest the state's inaction.

 On 2 March 2009, MANS members wrote a letter in blood and sent to then Chief Minister Ashok Chavan and others to urge them to take steps towards the passing of the law.
 On 7 April 2011, they organized a rally to spread awareness about the law.
 They also ran telegram-sending campaign from 7 July to 25 July 2011 to draw attention to the issue.
 The telegrams were sent to the Chief Minister.

 Dabholkar was murdered on 20 August 2013.
 The pending Anti-Superstition and Black Magic Ordinance was promulgated in the state of Maharashtra, four days after his death.